pingcap/docs-cn/v2.1/tools/data-migration-overview.md

 ### DM-master

-DM-master manages and schedules the operation of data synchronization tasks.
+DM-master manages and schedules the operation of data replication tasks.

 - Storing the topology information of the DM cluster
 - Monitoring the running state of DM-worker processes
-- Monitoring the running state of data synchronization tasks
+- Monitoring the running state of data replication tasks
-- Providing a unified portal for the management of data synchronization tasks
+- Providing a unified portal for the management of data replication tasks
-- Coordinating the DDL synchronization of sharded tables in each instance under the sharding scenario
+- Coordinating the DDL replication of sharded tables in each instance under the sharding scenario

 ### DM-worker

-DM-worker executes specific data synchronization tasks.
+DM-worker executes specific data replication tasks.

 - Persisting the binlog data to the local storage
-- Storing the configuration information of the data synchronization subtasks
+- Storing the configuration information of the data replication subtasks
-- Orchestrating the operation of the data synchronization subtasks
+- Orchestrating the operation of the data replication subtasks
-- Monitoring the running state of the data synchronization subtasks
+- Monitoring the running state of the data replication subtasks

 For details about DM-worker, see [DM-worker Introduction](../tools/dm-worker-intro.md).